Skip to main content

 Trigger

-A trigger is the activating behaviour, such as clicking on a component or scrolling the view.
+The trigger is the activating behavior, such as clicking on a component or scrolling the view.

 Target

-The target is defining where the action should take effect when the trigger activates, like in a slideshow.
+The target defines where the action should take effect.

-Delve deeper into different trigger types, conditional settings, and actions compatible with specific components by visiting our comprehensive guide.
+Delve deeper into different trigger types and actions by visiting our comprehensive guide.

 Adding interactions